 No one refers to golf as a simple game.
 At the heart of this is perhaps the golf swing.
 A mysterious and complicated endeavor.
 What seems like a simple fluid movement is actually a complex and even dynamic set of movements that require precise timing and mechanics from the way we hold our grip, to our stance, and involving the rotation of our body.
 Throw a flexible club into the mix, and the formula of your swing dynamic becomes doubly intricate.

 The expectation (or perhaps hope) in the golf swing is to produce as much kinetic energy as possible into the club head so when it comes in contact with the ball all that energy will transfer to the ball sending it flying.
 If our clubs were infinitely rigid – meaning, no parts could be bent or twisted no matter how great the force – then producing a consistent golf swing might actually be commonplace.
 Clubs however, are made with different components, each of which has its own finite torque and flex.
 Even though there is bending and twisting, the dynamics are like a double-edged sword.
 When the power of your swing is harnessed efficiently, what you get is that “euphoric” shot.
 In other words: perfection.
+You might be interested in reading something more about golf clubs and equipment.

 The prefect Golf Swing